jsong1004/job-seeker/README.md

 ## Description

 Job Seeker Lite is a Flask web application designed to help users search for job listings using the SerpApi Google Jobs search.
-It then uses the Gemini API to summarize job descriptions and stores the processed job data in a Supabase PostgreSQL database.
+It then uses the OpenRouter API with Google's Gemini model to summarize job descriptions and stores the processed job data in a Supabase PostgreSQL database.

 ## Features

 -   Search for jobs based on title and location.
 -   View a list of job results with company name, title, location, and description.
--   Automatic summarization of job descriptions using Gemini AI.
+-   Automatic summarization of job descriptions using OpenRouter with Google's Gemini model.
 -   Storage of job details (company, title, location, description, summary, extensions, via, job_highlights) in a Supabase database.
 -   (Previously) Option to save job application tracking details to an Excel file (currently commented out).